The very beginning

 Women with a love of science, that’s how Killer Snails came to be.
 Together, they thought that there had to be a better way to get kids, middle school girls in particular, to connect with science.
 There was a need for more engaging ways to learn the subject, ways that specifically appealed to young girls and students traditionally underrepresented in STEM.
 They saw their opening and took it, and Killer Snails began.

 Starting with “Assassins of the Sea,” whose main focus was marine biology and, you guessed it, killer snails, they saw great success.
 This led them to create “Biome Builder” and immersive reality experiences “Scuba Adventures”, “BioDive,” and WaterWays.
 Through crowdfunding, grants, and community engagement, Killer Snails has raised millions since inception.
-Now, their fun learning experiences have made their patented, fun learning experiences have made their way into schools nationwide, and Killer Snails is a force in bringing science out of laboratories to help students find the joys of discovery and exploration.
+Now, their patented, fun learning experiences have made their way into schools nationwide, and Killer Snails is a force in bringing science out of laboratories to help students find the joys of discovery and exploration.

 Meet the team